sushrut141/pg_analytica/README.md

 ## Running a sample extension

-Create a new directory and place four files there named get_sum.c, get_sum.control, Makefile and get_sum--0.0.1.sql.
+Create a new directory and place four files there named pg_analytica.c, pg_analytica.control, Makefile and pg_analytica--0.0.1.sql.

 Run make command in the above directory: